 VIP Party: This is the official kickoff event of the Annual NSCC (VIP or Super VIP badge holders only).

 Sneak Peek Event: The official grand opening of the NSCC open to all patrons takes place on Wednesday from 4:00 PM to 8:00 PM.

 Kids Free Week at the National: All youngsters 12 and under will be admitted free all five days of the show, courtesy of the National.

 Don't jump on the first card you see that is on your list.
 Chances are you will find it eight tables down for less money.
 Instead, make a note of the item and booth number and circle back.

 Don't be afraid to counter-offer the marked price of an item.
 Dealers are used it and the worst that can happen is they decline.

 Unless you're a high-roller with deep pockets or like overpaying for cards, don't even bother with dealers who do not have their items clearly marked.
 You will most likely waste your time asking.

-Deals can be made fast and furious in the latter hours of the show on Sunday as it is the final day.
+Deals can be made fast and furious in the latter hours of the NSCC on Sunday as it is the final day.
 Dealers are looking to show a profit from the cost of exhibiting and are often willing to wheel and deal more than usual.